-During the reporting period, TB HIV Care operated in the Eastern Cape (Nelson Mandela Bay District), Gauteng (Tshwane), KwaZulu-Natal (eThekwini and uMgungundlovu Districts), Mpumalanga (Ehlanzeni district) and the Western Cape (Cape Metro).
+During the reporting period TB HIV Care operated in the Eastern Cape (Nelson Mandela Bay District), Gauteng (Tshwane), KwaZulu-Natal (eThekwini and uMgungundlovu Districts), Mpumalanga (Ehlanzeni district) and the Western Cape (Cape Metro).
 Advance Access and Delivery and the Urban Futures Centre at the Durban University of Technology ran the Bellhaven harm reduction centre in eThekwini District.
 The Department of Family Medicine at the University of Pretoria's Community Orientated Substance Use Programme (COSUP) operated in the City of Tshwane (Gauteng Province).
 Sediba Hope provided harm reduction services at two centres in Tshwane District.
-The HARMless Project, implemented by the Foundation for Professional Development, transitioned to TB HIV Care at the end of September 2021.
-Anova Health Institute's Jab Smart Project operated in Gauteng (sub-districts B - G of the City of Johannesburg and in Sedibeng).
-Tintswalo Home Based Care also operated in Gauteng (East, South and North sub-districts of the City of Ekurhuleni).
+Anova Health Institute's Jab Smart Project operated in Gauteng (City of Johannesburg and in Sedibeng).
+Tintswalo Home Based Care also operated in Gauteng (City of Ekurhuleni).

-The data below reflects service delivery data for reporting period July - December 2022.
+The data below reflects service delivery data for reporting period January - June 2022.